ttsiodras/HexSpeak/README.md

         return words

-Clojure: *(refactored logic in two functions - one filters the words, another groups them via `group-by` based on length: )*
+Clojure: *(refactored the logic in two functions - one filters the words, another groups them via `group-by` based on length: )*

     (defn good-words [rdr letters]